Price's law for spin fields on a Schwarzschild background: Price's law under vanishing Newman--Penrose constant condition

 \section{Price's law under vanishing Newman--Penrose constant condition}

-This section differs from the previous section in the sense that we assume the Newman--Penrose constant therein, i.e., $\NPCPs{\ell}$, vanishes.
+This section differs from the previous section in the sense that we assume the Newman--Penrose constant therein vanishes, i.e., $\NPCPs{\ell}=0$.
 Under this vanishing Newman--Penrose constant condition, and assuming further initial data condition, we prove the asymptotic profiles for the spin $\pm \sfrak$ components.
 In Section \ref{subsect:TI:v}, we define the time integral of each fixed $(m,\ell)$ mode of the spin $+\sfrak$ component and compute the expressions for its derivatives.
-Then, in Section \ref{subsect:NPIT:esti}, we calculate the Newman--Penrose constant for the time integral and bound the initial norms of the time integral in terms of initial norm of the $(m,\ell)$ mode of the spin $+\sfrak$ component.
-Finally, we apply the results in Section \ref{subsect:GPL:nv:MT} to the time integral and derive the asymptotic profiles of the spin $\pm \sfrak$ components in Section \ref{subsect:PL:v:MT}.
+Then, in Section \ref{subsect:NPIT:esti}, we calculate the Newman--Penrose constant for the time integral and bound the initial norms of the time integral in terms of the initial norm of the $(m,\ell)$ mode of the spin $+\sfrak$ component.
+Finally, we apply the results in Section \ref{subsect:GPL:nv:MT} to the time integral and derive the precise late-time asymptotics of the spin $\pm \sfrak$ components in Section \ref{subsect:PL:v:MT}.